catherinehelenna/Airbnb-Hosting-Strategies-in-NYC/README.md

 This data was taken from Kaggle called New York City Airbnb Open Data, which can be accessed through this link: https://www.kaggle.com/datasets/dgomonov/new-york-city-airbnb-open-data

+or you can use the CSV file AB_NYC_2019.csv.

 To see the final result of this project, you can access the dashboard here: https://public.tableau.com/app/profile/catherine.mulyadi/viz/Project1AirbnbHostingStrategiesinNYCDashboard/MilestoneProject1-Catherine